Spandan2003/Spandan2003.github.io/_pages/home.md

 I am an undergraduate student at the [Indian Institute of Technology, Bombay](https://www.iitb.ac.in/), currently doing a BTech in Engineering Physics, a very research-oriented branch.
 Love learning new things and using innovative logic to solve stuff.
 At the start of my 2nd year my interests took a gigantic leap from Physics to Thereotical Computer Science and Formal Verification.
 So puttting a lot of efforts and really enjoying studying right now.

 My Minor is in Computer Science so doing loads of CS courses.
-I am a an avid reader(read Harry Potter series 10 times over) and love watching anime and stuff.
+I am  an avid reader (read Harry Potter series 10 times over) and love watching anime and stuff.
 Playing games and listening to music is my relaxation.
 Mystery and Crime is where I would go if I didn't do Engineering.
-I mean a Detective not you-know-what.
+I meant a Detectivet.

 Here are the links to the [Courses](/courses) I have taken and [Projects](/projects) I have done.
-You can contact me by clicking on the icons at the top of the page.
+You can contact me by clicking on the icons at the bottom of the page.

 > “I’d rather regret the things I’ve done than regret the things I haven’t done.” —Lucille Ball